Carlos Manuel de Céspedes y Quesada: Early life and career

-He was the son of Carlos Manuel de Céspedes and Ana Maria de Quesada y Loinaz.
+He was the son of Carlos Manuel de Céspedes and Ana Maria de Quesada y Loynaz.
+He was a twin with his sister Gloria Dolores.
 He was also a distant cousin of Perucho Figueredo.
 In 1915, he married Laura Bertini y Alessandri, an Italian, first in Rome and then later again at City Hall in New York City by Mayor John Purroy Mitchel.
 They had one child together, the daughter Alba de Céspedes.

 He was educated first in New York City until 1885, when his mother took him and his twin sister to Germany.
 He later earned degrees in international law and diplomacy from the Collège Stanislas in Paris, France.

 In 1895, he returned to Cuba and from 1895 to 1898 he fought in the War of Independence, becoming a teniente coronel (lieutenant colonel) and the revolutionary post of governor of the Province of Santiago de Cuba.

 Initial role in Cuban politics

 He later entered Cuban politics and from 1902 to 1908, was vice president of the Cuban House of Representatives.
 Then in 1909, he joined the Cuban diplomatic service and represented his country as minister to Italy, and to Argentina, and as a special envoy to Greece.
 In 1914, he was Cuban Ambassador to the United States.

 He returned to Cuba in 1922, to become Foreign Minister under Gerardo Machado but resigned after a year.
-President Machado then named him Ambassador to Mexico but Céspedes delayed his departure for reasons of ill health.
+President Machado then named him Ambassador to Mexico, but Céspedes delayed his departure for reasons of ill health.